MohamedAyman04/Notaphone/README.md

 - View AccountPayments (renaming conflicting column 'status', but unsure which names to choose)
-- Proc Benefits_Account (FK constrain violation, potential fix is to delete
--   in the following order: 1.
+- Proc Benefits_Account (FK constrain violation, potential fix is to delete in the following order: 1.
 PPB, 2. sub-entity, 3. benefits)
+- Proc Account_SMS_Offers (conflicting column names)

 ### Added but not tested